 Once you finish up with the lovely city of Lisbon, make sure you head up to Porto, Portugal!
 I absolutely loved my time there and have some wonderful suggestions for you (hint: it includes delicious food, wine, and adventure!)

-Where to stay in Lisbon, Portugal: I personally opted to stay at Yes!
+Budget: As a solo traveler, I’d recommend Yes!
 Hostel Lisbon, and I LOVED it!
 It possibly tops my list for favorite hostel ever.
 Not only does it have a fantastic location near Lisbon’s main sights, but it’s incredibly clean and has such a social, fun atmosphere.
 Every night, there was a family dinner (€10 for dinner and unlimited sangria/wine/beer.)
 Turns out this is an excellent way to make friends!

-If you’re traveling with family or friends, definitely look into an Airbnb.
-(Use my link for savings on your first stay!)
-One awesome option for a hotel is Hotel Avenida Palace, which is a beautiful old hotel building in the middle of Lisbon.
+Affordable: An awesome option for a hotel is Hotel Avenida Palace, which is a beautiful old hotel building in the middle of Lisbon.
 Another top rated hotel in Lisbon is Residentas Apóstolos, spacious and luxurious apartments in the Chiado neighborhood of Lisbon.
 You get a fully equipped kitchen, and Barrio Alto (aka the fun nightlife spot in Lisbon) is only a 3 minute walk!

 For further reading on Portugal, make sure to check out the following guides!